vishalpalaniappan/asp-adli-python/README.md

 ## System Log Injection

-`adli_system.py` is a helper program which can be used to inject logs into multiple programs in the system.
+`adli_system.py` is a helper program which can be used to inject logs into a system given a repo.
 A System Definition File (SDF) is used to define the system by providing a name, id, version and description.
-It also includes absolute paths to a list of programs which should be injected with logs.
-After running the program, in the output folder, each log injected program can be found in a folder with the same name as each program.
+It also includes relative paths to a list of programs in the repository which should be injected with logs.
+After injecting the logs, in the output folder, each log injected program can be found in a folder with the same name as each program.

-Note: This feature will be updated to change the way that systems are defined.
-It would be more convenient to define the programs in the system using their repos and commit ID's.
-This tool will then have to clone the repos, inject the logs and save them to the output folder.
-When this process is integrated with a deployment workflow, the injected source will also be deployed.
+A valid system_definition_file.json must be found in the repo for the tool to work.
+See this [repo][sample-system] for an example of how it is used.
+More detailed specifications will be added as the documentation is developed.

 ### Usage
 Run the tool using the following command (using Python 3.9+):